ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 At this time, it's important to stop and test what we have built so far.

 You should have:
-* A Moveworks system property with your bearer auth token
+* A System Property in ServiceNow with your Moveworks bearer auth token
 * A Script Include in ServiceNow to send Events through
 * A Moveworks Event ID